PharmacyChecker experts answer consumer questions related to affording lower-cost, prescription medications.

 Are Indian pharmacies really safe?
 The prices are so much lower!

-Indian medications sold to Americans are generally of high quality, whether purchased at a U.S. pharmacy or from a PharmacyChecker-verified pharmacy in India.
+Indian medications sold to Americans are generally of high quality, whether purchased at a U.S. pharmacy or from a PharmacyChecker-accredited pharmacy in India.

 Many prescription medications sold in the U.S. are manufactured and distributed by multinational drug companies with facilities throughout the world.
 The U.S. FDA states that 40% of finished prescription drugs found in U.S. pharmacies are imported—meaning that prescription medication is manufactured abroad by a company registered with and usually inspected by the FDA.
 In fact, when "American" medications are purchased from Walgreens, CVS, or other U.S. pharmacies, in-store or online, about 80% of the active pharmaceutical ingredients in those medications are foreign; and about 40% of the finished medicine products are imported.
 Overall, about one third of medication filled in U.S. pharmacies are from India.